-When inviting patients to participate in the mapping, be open about the purpose and process of journey mapping, what it is / is not, and the format you’ll be using for the session.
+When inviting people to participate in the mapping, be open about the purpose and process of journey mapping, what it is / is not, and the format you’ll be using for the session.

-There should be a strategy for how the completed map will be used – for example, maybe it’s understanding gaps and planning solutions for closing them, implementing ideas patients share, or developing a toolkit for providers and patients.
-Journey mapping should never be done as an engagement exercise or “nice-to-have” visual; the patient perspective has real value in making sustainable changes to the health system.
+There should be a strategy for how the completed map will be used – for example, maybe it’s understanding gaps and planning solutions for closing them, implementing ideas participants share, or developing a toolkit for providers and people receiving care.
+Journey mapping should never be done as an engagement exercise or “nice-to-have” visual; the journey has real value in making sustainable changes to the health system.

-It’s also important to emphasize that anything shared in the session will not impact the patient’s care (even if negative experiences are shared).
+It’s also important to emphasize that anything shared in the session will not impact the people’s care (even if negative experiences are shared).

 “What Helps You Feel Supported?”